 - Easy to carry around

 - Minimal padding around the collar

-Skechers is a highly reputable shoe manufacturer and was bound to make the list.
+Skechers is a well known reputable shoe manufacturer and was bound to make the list.
 The Performance Go Walk is stylish, comfortable, and is extremely well made.

-The slip-on style also makes this incredibly convenient and great everyday walking shoes that buyers can quickly put on in a fraction of the time that it takes when compared to laced or hook-and-loop shoes.
-Go Walk also comes in a vast variety of colors, allowing buyers to find a pair that suits their sense of style or multiple pairs for a selection of occasions.
+The slip-on shoe style also makes this incredibly convenient and great everyday walking shoes that buyers can quickly put on in less time than it takes when compared to laced or hook-and-loop shoes.
+Go Walk also comes in a wide variety of colors, allowing buyers to find a pair that suits their sense of style or multiple pairs for a selection of occasions.

-Using a Resalyte cushioning system, the shoes are not only comfortable to wear, but they are also extremely lightweight, making them suitable to wear for longer periods of times without the user feeling uneasy.
-Similarly, with an Ortholite insole, sweat odor won’t be retained.
+Using a Resalyte cushioning system, the shoes are not only comfortable to wear, but they're also extremely lightweight, making them suitable to wear for more extended periods of time without the user feeling uneasy.
+Similarly, with an Ortholite insole, sweat odor won't be retained.